motunrayoayan/LITA_Capstone_Project/README.md

 ### Data Exploration for Excel
 ---
-I went through the data set to make sure there are no missing values or duplicated values.
+I went through the data set inorder to check for missing values or duplicated values.

 ### Data Analysis for Excel
 ---